genomewalker/aMGSIM/README.md

     synthetic community
 ```

-The subcommand takes as input a YAML [config](examples/config/ag-config.yml) file with the different parameters that will be use to create the set of genomes in each synthetic community.
-Some of the important parameters are `genome_table` (the same used as in the subcommand `communities`); `abund_table` the abundance table created with the subcommand `communities` or we can define our own values creating a table like:
+The subcommand takes as input a YAML [config](examples/config/ag-config.yml) file with the different parameters used to create the set of genomes in each synthetic community.
+A description of the different parameters can be found [here](examples/config/ag-config.yml).
+Some of the essential parameters are `genome_table` (the same used as in the subcommand `communities`); `abund_table` the abundance table created with the subcommand `communities` or we can define our values creating a table like:
 ```
 Community   Taxon                                Perc_rel_abund   Rank 1           Escherichia_coli_K-12_MG1655         59.052261390     1